It’s been a long time coming, but finally, we are testing grow mats for microgreens.

 As you can see, the red cabbage microgreen roots completely cover the bottom of the grow mat.
-The roots are so dense that the pattern of the Home Microgreens Planting Tray can be seen.
+The roots are so dense that the Home Microgreens Planting Tray pattern can be seen.

 So in our opinion, the grow mat outdid itself as a growing medium.

 Final Test Results Growing Red Cabbage Hemp Mat Verse Soil

 Let’s cut to the chase.
 You shouldn’t take the results at face value.